vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/availability.md

 ---

-You will demonstrate how `pal-tracker` application works with Tanzu Application Service availability characteristics.
+You will demonstrate how `pal-tracker` application works with *Tanzu Application Service* availability characteristics.

-## Learning Outcomes
+## Learning outcomes

 After completing the lab, you will be able to:

-- Demonstrate how Tanzu Application Service handles availability.
+- Demonstrate how *Tanzu Application Service* handles availability.

 ## Getting started